-Whether you’re actively looking for a job or just testing the job market waters, the excitement of a new career is often thwarted by the formidable task of job searching.
+Whether you’re actively looking for a job or just testing the job market waters, the rewards of a new job are often thwarted by the formidable task of job searching.
 To make the process easier, consider working with a legal recruiter like Momentum.
 When working with Momentum, you’ll be offered opportunities that match your experience and interest.

 Legal Search firms are retained by law firms and corporations to assist them in hiring lawyers and other legal professionals to fill their open positions.
 This is their primary role and function, not finding jobs for people — they find people for jobs.
-The exception in this scenario is when a lawyer or legal professional has a niche practice area or experience.
-One of those practices that typically has a shallow candidate pool could be someone an experienced recruiter could discuss confidentially marketing to a handful of clients.
+The exception in this scenario is when a lawyer or legal professional has a niche practice area or portable book of business.
+If you are one of these types of lawyers, an experienced recruiter is a way to get your resume confidentially marketed to a discreet limited number of potential employers that would be particularly good fits for your practice.

-Here’s why you should use a recruiter for your job search.
+Here are additional reasons why others should use a headhunter for their job search.

 Legal Recruiters can Save You Time